hemanthpai/hass-ai-assistant/info.md

 - In the bottom right corner, select the **_Add Integration_** button.
 - From the list, select AI Assistant.
 - Follow the instructions on screen to complete the setup.

-## Options

-Options for AI Assistant can be set via the user interface, by taking the following steps:

-- Browse to your Home Assistant instance.
-- Go to Settings > Devices & Services.
-- If multiple instances of AI Conversation are configured, choose the instance you want to configure.
-- Select the integration, then select **_Configure_**.

 #### General Settings